-A. PUBLIC EDUCATION AND OUTREACH CONDITIONS
+A. PUBLIC EDUCATION AND OUTREACH

-The Permittee shall continue to implement a public education and outreach program, consistent with permit conditions, to increase the awareness of how the combined actions of human behavior influence storm water pollution and its effects on the environment.
-The public education and outreach program may incorporate cooperative efforts with other entities not regulated by this permit provided a mechanism is developed and implemented to track and report the results of these cooperative efforts.
+The Permittee shall implement a public education and outreach program to increase the awareness of how the combined actions of human behavior influence storm water pollution and its effects on the environment.
+The public education and outreach program may incorporate cooperative efforts with other entities not regulated by this permit provided a mechanism is developed and implemented to track the results of these cooperative efforts and reported annually.

-- 1. WRITTEN PROGRAM: By April 1, 2027, the Permittee shall submit a written program that describes in detail how the Permittee intends to implement its program.
-At a minimum, the written program to be implemented shall include the following conditions: - a) Address all topics in Table 1 at least once during the permit term, with a minimum of 3 topics being addressed each year.
-Topics may be repeated as necessary. - b) Use at least two Active/Interactive Mechanisms provided in Table 2 each year. - c) For each topic addressed, identify the targeted pollutants of concern, the targeted audience, delivery mechanism, and the entity responsible for implementation.
+- 1. WRITTEN PROGRAM: By August 1, 2026, the Permittee shall submit a written program that describes in detail how the Permittee intends to implement its program.
+At a minimum, the written program to be implemented shall: - a) Address all topics in Table 1 at least once during the permit term with a minimum of 3 topics being addressed each year.
+Topics may be repeated as necessary. - b) Use at least two Active/Interactive Mechanisms provided in Table 2 each year. - c) For each topic addressed, identify the targeted pollutants of concern, the targeted audience, delivery mechanism, and the entity responsible for implementation. - d) Describe actions the Permittee will take to reach its measurable goal of increasing the diversion rate of recyclables from the landfill.
+Metrics that will be used for evaluating progress on the measurable goal shall also be provided. - 2.
+PERMIT REAPPLICATION: Submit as part of the permit reapplication (due February 1, 2029), a summary of the actions taken to reach the measurable goal, evaluation results, and proposed measurable goal for the next permit term.